Intelligence Patterns: Reusable Elements of Agentic Design¶

 Book Structure¶

-The book is organized into 7 parts containing 32 modules:
+The book is organized into 7 parts containing 32 modules, building concepts progressively from foundational patterns to advanced multi-agent architectures:

 - Introduction & Foundations (4 modules) - Core concepts, context, and design pattern fundamentals